 Lieutenant Caffee was a most competent young officer, highly regarded by his brother officers, and had been in charge of the proving of guns at Indian Head since April, because of his abilities in ordnance.
 He was born at Carthage, Missouri, in 1882, entered the Naval Academy in 1900, graduating in 1904.
 He served two years on the USS Nebraska, was promoted from Ensign to Lieutenant in April 1909, and was on the USS Connecticut last year as aide to Rear Admiral Schroeder, Commander-in-Chief of the Atlantic Fleet.
-Lieutenant Chaffee had his home at Indian Head and when the accident occurred his young wife and little son were within sound of the charge by which he lost his life.
+Lieutenant Chaffee had his home at Indian Head and when the accident occurred his young wife and little daughter were within sound of the charge by which he lost his life.

 Lieutenant Caffee had been on duty at the proving grounds since last April.
 He resided on the reservation with his wife and one child.
 His body will probably be interred in the Arlington Military Cemetery.